When are new episodes of Star Trek: Picard on Amazon?

 A further teaser was also aired in December during the NFL over in the US, with brand new footage of our hero.
 “I’m in over my head… the girl’s life is still in danger,” he says, appearing to refer to Dahj (played by Isa Briones), before adding ominously: “I will do what needs to be done”.

 What will happen in Patrick Stewart’s Star Trek spin-off?

-The entire story of the spin-off is currently unknown, though it begins with Picard in retirement many years after leaving Starfleet.
+The spin-off begins with Picard in retirement many years after leaving Starfleet.